Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 • Most will also allow small children who can physically handle a firearm.
 Please keep an eye on your kids at all times!

-• Pregnant women are advised not to go since there’s no hearing protection for the unborn and lead exposure is a risk.
+• Pregnant women are advised not to go since there’s no hearing protection for the unborn, in addition to lead exposure risks.

 • Check the range’s rules for spent brass casings.
 Some will not allow you to keep them since they collect and sell them.